EliasTa2610/Metacritic-Review-Summary-Sentiment-Analysis/README.md

 Review summaries are scraped for each video game listed on the webpage https://www.metacritic.com/browse/games/score/metascore/all/all/filtered and analyzed for sentiment using neural networks.

 # Technical
-* Dataset scraped with Scrapy and stored with SQLite, with the spiders in 'games.py' and 'analyze.py' from https://github.com/Markel/metacritic-crawler (credit to @Markel).
+* Dataset scraped with Scrapy and stored with SQLite.
+Spiders in 'games.py' and 'analyze.py' adapted from https://github.com/Markel/metacritic-crawler (credit to @Markel).
 Please visit page for more details on usage.
 * To run spider in 'reviews.py', simply run
 ```console
 scrapy runspider games.py